kubermatic/kubeone/docs/upgrading_cluster.md

 **Note:** By default KubeOne does **not** update the MachineDeployment objects.
 If you want to update them run the `upgrade` command with the `--upgrade-machine-deployments` flag.
 This updates all MachineDeployment objects regardless of what's specified in the KubeOne configuration.

 If the upgrade process fails, it's recommended to continue manually and resolve errors.
-In this case the `kubeone.io/upgrade-in-progress` will prevent you from running KubeOne once again but you can ignore it using the `--force` flag.
+In this case the `kubeone.io/upgrade-in-progress` label will prevent you from running KubeOne again but you can ignore it using the `--force` flag.

-Optionally, you can now manually upgrade other cluster components, such as `machine-controller` or Canal CNI plugin.
+Optionally, you can now manually upgrade other cluster components such as `machine-controller` or Canal CNI plugin.